-Same as the previous weeks, I wanted to do an amateur deep dive/scouting session into the Patriots' last three games based on their game highlights (granted it's not the All-22 film but still a combined 40+ minutes of video) and then list some keys/X-factors for our matchup this week.
+The Titans are getting healthier, but they must be among the league leaders for most injuries so far this season and most significantly, their top two wideouts are still battling injuries.
+AJ Brown played last week, but was on a snap count and isn't 100% yet and Julio Jones has missed the past two weeks.
+However, based on early Wednesday reports, it appears that Tennessee will have Jones and safety Amani Hooker back for this match up.
+Same as the previous weeks/seasons, I wanted to do an amateur deep dive/scouting session into Tennessee's last three games based on their game highlights (granted it's not the All-22 film but still nearly an hour of tape) and then list some keys/X-factors for our matchup this week.
 Anyways, hope you enjoy/find this useful:

 ***Offensive and Defensive Ranks are based on Football Outsiders' Defense-adjusted Value Over Average statistics***

 Sunday September 26th- Week 3 Home Win vs. Indianapolis (the Colts (current record: 1-4) have the 20th ranked offense, 23rd ranked defense, and 22nd ranked special teams) by a score of 25-16: